helm/community/proposals/proposal-0001.md

 Because the proposals are maintained as markdown files in a versioned repository, their revision history is the historical record of the proposal.

-## Proposal Audience
+## Proposal audience

 The typical primary audience for proposals are the project maintainers of the Helm project and the project's org maintainers.

-However, other parts of the Helm community may also choose to use the process (particularly for Informational proposals) to document expected conventions and to manage complex design coordination problems that require collaboration across multiple projects.
+However, other parts of the Helm community may also choose to use the process (particularly for informational proposals) to document expected conventions and to manage complex design coordination problems that require collaboration across multiple projects.

-## Proposal Types
+## Proposal types

 There are three kinds of proposals: